viadee/quarkus-camunda-external-task-client/example/README.md

     @Override
     public void execute(ExternalTask externalTask, ExternalTaskService externalTaskService) {
-        LOG.info("This is an ExternalTaskHandler build with Quarkus");
+        LOG.info("This is an external task handler logging to the console");
         externalTaskService.complete(externalTask);
     }
 }